BOAC Flight 712

-BOAC Flight 712 was a British Overseas Airways Corporation (BOAC) service operated by a Boeing 707-465 from London Heathrow Airport bound for Sydney via Zurich and Singapore.
+BOAC Flight 712 was a British Overseas Airways Corporation (BOAC) service operated by a Boeing 707 from London Heathrow Airport bound for Sydney via Zurich and Singapore.
 On Monday 8 April 1968, it suffered an engine failure on takeoff that quickly led to a major fire; the engine detached from the aircraft in flight.
 After the aircraft had made a successful emergency landing, confusion over checklists and distractions from the presence of a check pilot contributed to the deaths of 5 of the 127 on board.
 The direct cause of the fire was the failure of a compressor wheel, due to metal fatigue.

 Flight attendant Barbara Jane Harrison was posthumously awarded the George Cross for heroism during the accident, another crew member received a British Empire Medal, and an air traffic controller was made a Member of the Most Excellent Order of the British Empire.
 As a result of the accident, BOAC changed certain aspects of its emergency procedure checklists.

 Flight

 Flight 712, scheduled to depart from Heathrow's Terminal 3 at 16:15 BST (15:15 GMT), took off from Runway 28L at 16:27 BST (15:27 GMT).
-It had 127 people aboard, including a crew augmented by the addition of an acting flight officer, John Hutchinson (later to become a Concorde captain), and a check captain for routine performance review of the pilot in command, Captain Cliff Taylor.
+It had 127 people aboard, including a crew augmented by the addition of an acting flight officer, John Hutchinson, and a check captain for routine performance review of the pilot in command, Captain Cliff Taylor.
 As well as the passengers, the aircraft was carrying baggage, mail and a radioactive isotope from the Isotope Production Unit at Harwell destined for the University Hospital in Jerusalem.

 Seconds after takeoff from Heathrow's then-9000 ft runway 28L (extended, years later, and now re-designated as 27L), there was an unexpected bang and the aircraft started vibrating.
 The throttle controlling number two engine was shutting down.
-While Captain Taylor ordered an engine failure drill, Flight Engineer Thomas Hicks carried out the engine failure drill, but both he and Check Captain Geoffrey Moss reached for the switch to cancel the undercarriage warning horn.
+While Taylor ordered an engine failure drill, Flight Engineer Thomas Hicks carried out the engine failure drill, but both he and Check Captain Geoffrey Moss reached for the switch to cancel the undercarriage warning horn.
 At the same time, First Officer Francis Kirkland inadvertently cancelled the fire bell.
 Hicks reached for, but did not pull, the engine fire shut-off handle.
-Moss, observing the fire, exclaimed "Bloody hell!
+Moss, observing the fire, exclaimed, "Bloody hell!
 The wing's on fire!"
-A Mayday was broadcast at 16:29.